AparaV/aparavenkat.com/_posts/2017-11-30-feature-tracking-and-optical-navigation.md

 comments: true
 ---

-This article is a simple version of the <a href="{{ site_url }}/assets/images/feature-tracking/report.pdf" target="_blank">research report</a> that aims at identifying and tracking craters in images for optical navigation in space.
+This article is a simplified version of the <a href="{{ site_url }}/assets/images/feature-tracking/report.pdf" target="_blank">research report</a> that aims at identifying and tracking craters in images for optical navigation in space.
 We first survey at existing image processing techniques.
 We then proceed to bootstrapping a deep neural network classifier with the help of TensorFlow Object Detection API and images from NASA’s Detecting Crater Impact Challenge.
 We then implement a preliminary tracking algorithm that stores images and computes mean squared error to detect if the crater has already been seen before.
 <!--excerpt_ends-->

 In this article, we additionally go into more details of the tracking algorithm.
 For the code, check the `object-detection` branch of our [GitHub repository](https://github.com/thibaudteil/OpNav_Tracking/).